-Autumn is olive harvet time, this recipe can be used for green or black olives.
-A vintage #65 Fowlers Bottle is ideal for olive preserving and we have customised lids and airlocks available which means making homemeade olives a breeze !
-See our on-line store for details; Fermenting Range
+Autumn is olive harvest time, this recipe can be used for green or black olives.
+A vintage #65 Fowlers Bottle is ideal for olive preserving and we have customised lids and airlocks available which means making homemade olives is a breeze!

 2 Cloves garlic

 In a jug add 125 g salt to 1 litre water & 1 tbs vinegar and stir until salt dissolves.
 Place a fresh, uncooked egg into the solution, the egg should rise to the surface with a section of the eggshell rising above the water of a diameter of approx. 2cm.
 Keep adding salt and dissolve until this occurs.